Light? Low? Free?

 • Ingredients: Ingredients are listed in order, starting with those found in the largest amounts, by weight, and progressing to those present in the smallest amounts.
 Here you can find out if a food contains eggs, milk, sugar, oils, or whatever else you want to avoid eating.
 Sometimes you will see there are multiple forms of sugars listed, this is because if they did not break it up into different forms sugar would be listed as the first ingredient.
 When you see this, the best decision is to place the product back on the shelf.

-• Important: Casein, caseinate, lactalbumin, whey or whey solids, milk solids or low-fat milk solids are all derived from cow’s milk.
+• Important: Casein, caseinate, lactalbumin, whey or whey solids, milk solids, or low-fat milk solids are all derived from cow’s milk.
 Albumin comes from eggs.
-Don’t be fooled…these are also found in products labels as vegetarian.
+Don’t be fooled…these are also found in products labels as a vegetarian.

-We hope you learned something new!
-If you have any suggestions or questions, please make a private consultation with the link above, join our inner circle, or check out our facebook page.
+I hope you learned something new!
+If you have any suggestions or questions, please make a private consultation with the link above, join the Healthy Human Nation Facebook Group, or check out the Healthy Human Revolution Facebook page.
 Have fun grocery shopping!